Residence Life provides and supports a number of safety measures and support services, extending beyond housing. These include:

 Police officers are trained in first aid procedures and CPR with one specializing as the first responder.
 Contained within the department is a sexual assault specialist.
 Commissioned armed officers enforce university policies and the Pennsylvania Crime and Vehicle Codes.
 University and Pennsylvania regulations pertaining to alcohol, drugs and fire safety are strictly enforced by officers.
 A student escort service operates from the office and is available nightly from 10:00P to 1:00A.

-Each residence hall room and apartment has a sprinkler(s) head and one or more hard-wired smoke detector.
+Each residence hall room, suite and apartment has a sprinkler(s) head and one or more hard-wired smoke detector.
 The hallways and common areas are equipped in a similar fashion.
 Monthly fire drills are conducted as required by state law.
 A fire safety training program will be conducted by the University Police in the beginning of the semester.